handlewithcarecollective/react-codemirror/README.md

 ### Dynamic extensions

+#### `useReconfigure`

 The `useReconfigure` hook can be used to configure dynamic CodeMirror extensions.
-Here’s an example, using a simple theme switcher:
+The function returned by `useReconfigure` should only be used in an event callback.
+If you need to keep a compartment in sync with some external state, see [`useSyncExtensions`](#usesyncexetensions).
+Here’s an example with `useReconfigure`, using a simple theme switcher:

 ```tsx
 // ThemePicker.tsx